 Learn About the Duties, Pay and Qualifications for This Job

-Retail store cashiers are the most important point of contact for retail customers, making it one of the most demanding job in any brick-and-mortar retail operation.
-Not only do cashiers need to be fast and efficient, they also need to provide great customer service at all times.
+Retail store cashiers are the most important point of contact for retail customers, making it one of the most demanding jobs in any brick-and-mortar retail operation.
+Not only do cashiers need to be fast and efficient, but they also need to provide great customer service at all times.

 A retail store cashier's job is broader than just point-of-sale (POS) cash register operations.
 The typical cashier will also have promotional, stocking, cleaning, selling, greeting and accounting duties as well.
 While many are part-time employees, full-time hours and regular schedules are also possible at larger retail chains, as well as some smaller and independently-owned retail operations.
 The duties and daily tasks of a cashier can vary widely depending on the size of the retail operation and the total number of store employees.

 Retail Store Cashier Key Job Responsibilities

 The key responsibilities of a retail store cashier include POS cash register, enforcing store policy, promotion and customer service.
 Depending on the size of the retail operation, cashiers may also have sales floor and backroom duties.

 Operating registers or point-of-sale devices is the cashier's primary duty.
 They may involve cash, checks, credit cards, gift cards, store credits, coupons, marketing promotions and loyalty rewards club points.
 Complete knowledge about how to complete each transaction quickly and efficiently is key.